Goldy-Bot/goldy-bot-framework/README.md

 ## 🐬 *Install/Set Up* - ``Docker``

-These instructions assume you have [Docker](https://www.docker.com/) installed and that you are running on Linux, althoght these same steps can be followed on windows too excluding the linux commands.
+These instructions assume you have [Docker](https://www.docker.com/) installed and that you are running on Linux, althought these same steps can be followed on windows too excluding the linux commands.

 1. **Clone the goldybot-docker repo.**
 ```sh